Azure/azure-relay-bridge/README.md

 subject name of the presented certificates during the TLS handshake.

-When the bridge is used on the client side, you can configure DNS names of the target services in the local *hosts* file, picking a unique IP address out of the 127.x.x.x range for each service, and then configuring a local forwarder for the respective target address.
+When the bridge is used on the client side, you can configure DNS names of the target services in the local *hosts* file, picking a unique IPv4 address out of the 127.x.x.x range for each service, and then configuring a local forwarder for the respective target address.